BerndiVader/MythicMobsExtension/README.md

 	pk = pkb = preventknockback = false by default.
 If knockback should be applied or not. pi = preventimmunity = false by default.
 If immunity should be used or not. ignoreabs = iabs = false by default.
-If absorbation should be ignored or not.
+If absorbation should be ignored or not. percentage=p=false by default.
+If true it uses the amount as percent. pcur=pc=false by fault.
+Need that percentage=true.
+If pc is true is use the percent of current health if false it use percent dmg of maxhealth.